Did You Know That Beer and Cheese Is the New Wine and Cheese?

 4. Experiment and have fun

-These are just general guidelines, but don’t let them hold you back from discovering magical and unexpected pairings by tasting and experimenting with different beers styles and varieties of cheese.
+These are just general guidelines, but don’t let them hold you back from discovering magical and unexpected pairings by tasting and experimenting with different styles and varieties of beer and cheese.